japeral/colisionador_releases/README.md

 test.bat
 ```

-* Search uses puzzle_r160list_sorted.csv addresses, and starts in private key 0 (all 256 bits 0), with only one thread.
+* Test uses puzzle_r160list_sorted.csv addresses, and starts searching in the specified private key 1 with only one thread.
-* If everything is all right you should be finding the easiest pieces of the puzzle stright away.
+* If everything is all right you should be finding puzzle #1 piece stright away.
+Remove -single parameter to keep searching all the range up.
 * Private keys will be stored in 'found.txt' file.
-* Yes this really works, you see?
+* Do you see?
+This really works.

 ## Run instructions:
 To start colliding for puzzle 66 private key execute$ ./start.sh (Linux) or start.bat (Windows)